Lambda-3/Graphene/README.md

 * Extract binary relations (`subject`,  `predicate` and  `object`) from each sentence.
 * Merge all the extracted relations into a relation graph (knowledge graph).

-Graphene’s extracted graphs are represented by our RDF.NL format, an simple format that facilitates the representation of complex contextual relations in a way that balances machine representation with human legibility.
-A description of the RDF.NL format can be found [here](wiki/RDF.NL-Format.md).
+Graphene’s extracted graphs are represented by our RDFNL format, an simple format that facilitates the representation of complex contextual relations in a way that balances machine representation with human legibility.
+A description of the RDFNL format can be found [here](wiki/RDFNL-Format.md).
 In order to increase further processability of the extracted relations, Graphene can materialize its relations into a proper RDF graph serialized under the N-Triples specification of the RDF standard.
 A description of the RDF format can be found [here](wiki/RDF-Format.md).
 Alternatively, developers can use the direct output class of the API, which is serializable and deserializable as a JSON object.